-5. ORDINARY RESOLUTION RETENTION OF HJ.
+ORDINARY RESOLUTION 5.
+RETENTION OF HJ.
 AHMAD BIN DARUS AS INDEPENDENT DIRECTOR

-"THAT subject to the passing of Resolution 1, and in accordance with the Malaysian Code on Corporate Governance, Hj.
-Ahmad Bin Darus be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next
+"THAT in accordance with the Malaysian Code on Corporate Governance, Hi.
+Ahmad Bin Darus be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next annual general meeting, subject to the provisions of the relevant regulatory authorities."

-6. ORDINARY RESOLUTION RETENTION OF GAN LENG SWEE AS INDEPENDENT DIRECTOR
+ORDINARY RESOLUTION 6.
+RETENTION OF GAN LENG SWEE AS INDEPENDENT DIRECTOR

-"THAT in accordance with the Malaysian Code on Corporate Governance, Gan Leng Swee be and is hereby retained as Senior Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."
+"THAT subject to passing of Resolution 3, and in accordance with the Malaysian Code on Corporate Governance, Gan Leng Swee be and is hereby retained as Senior Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next annual general meeting, subject to the provisions of the relevant regulatory authorities.

-7. ORDINARY RESOLUTION RETENTION OF LEE TAK WING AS INDEPENDENT DIRECTOR
+ORDINARY RESOLUTION 7.
+RETENTION OF LEE TAK WING AS INDEPENDENT DIRECTOR

-"THAT subject to the passing of Resolution 2, and in accordance with the Malaysian Code on Corporate Governance, Lee Tak Wing be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."
+"THAT in accordance with the Malaysian Code on Corporate Governance, Lee Tak Wing be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next annual general meeting, subject to the provisions of the relevant regulatory authorities."

-8. ORDINARY RESOLUTION AUTHORITY FOR DIRECTORS TO ISSUE SHARES
+ORDINARY RESOLUTION 8.
+AUTHORITY FOR DIRECTORS TO ISSUE SHARES

-"THAT pursuant to Sections 75 and 76 of the Companies Act 2016, and subject to the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and the approvals of the relevant governmental and/or regulatory authorities (if any), the Directors be and are hereby empowered to issue new shares in the Company at any time, to such person or persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company at the time of issue AND THAT the Directors be and are hereby also empowered to obtain approval from Bursa Securities for the listing of and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting ("AGM") of the Company."
+"THAT pursuant to Sections 75 and 76 of the Companies Act 2016, and subject to the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and the approvals of the relevant governmental and/or regulatory authorities (if any), the Directors be and are hereby empowered to issue new shares in the Company at any time, to such person or persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company at the time of issue AND THAT the Directors be and are hereby also empowered to obtain approval from Bursa Securities for the listing of and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next annual general meeting ("AGM") of the Company."